aturon/aturon.github.io/_posts/2018-04-06-rustup-xargo.md

 to specifying details about the compiler version and release channel as well.

-The upshot, though, is that once we have this integration the concept of "target" within Rustup can disappear entirely.
+The upshot, though, is that once we have this integration the concept of "target" within *Rustup* can disappear entirely (though, of course, the target must be specified at some point in the build process).
 Rather than manually installing a list of targets per toolchain, Cargo will automatically set up targets as needed, either building them or downloading cached binaries when available.

 [std-aware Cargo RFC]: https://github.com/rust-lang/rfcs/pull/1133